rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 Now, ill be upfront and honest: i dont have a grandiose story to tell.
 There is no eureka moment: Unlike the much cooler Ian goodfellow, i didnt go to a bar or code up APM in a single night.
 This is a 3 year long journey.
 And it has just begun.
 I don't know where it will take us, but if you choose to accept the mission (star trek), we will travel this bandwagon together.

-So the whole story began when Geoff Huntron put out two papers on arxiv.
+So the whole story began when Geoff Hinton put out two papers on arxiv.
 He thought people had become too boring, so why not bring some excitement to the table.
 This is not his first time hunting, he did it with backprop, alexnet too.
 It seems that he exhibits a seasonal-pattern of sorts: he resurfaces every decade or so and whips up a rollercoaster.
-And when geoff huntron speaks, we pause whatever we are doing and listen.
+And when geoff Hinton speaks, we pause whatever we are doing and listen.
 Because, we want to stay on cutting edge of things and not become extinct like dinosaurs lol.

 So, the first one of his rollercoaster was GLOM, and second one was forward-forward.
 GLOM was an idea which was not working at all, and forward-forward was a learning algorithm only working well on a dataset of black and white digits.
-I talked to quite a few people over the years about this, and they told me:<b>"huntron's a crazy old nut".</b> That was a big blow to us part-whole nerds and their underground clubs.
+I talked to quite a few people over the years about this, and they told me:<b>"Hinton's a crazy old nut".</b> That was a big blow to us part-whole nerds and their underground clubs.
 (Shame Shame, Poppy shame!!
 None of the donkeys will know your name!!
 I am a professional, even if they are not.)

 In the perception community, there has been a long term cold-war going on.
 The clan-warriors can be split among two factions:

-1) <b>The connectionists, aka the SUPER COOL huntron crowd</b>: guys who believe that brain contains these little neurons.
+1) <b>The connectionists, aka the SUPER COOL Hinton crowd</b>: guys who believe that brain contains these little neurons.
 So in a machine, just build some mathematical equivalent of these neurons, and learn the connection strengths between them.
 Suppose a neural net has to represent an object.
 Then the presence of an object is governed by some distributed representation that it triggers inside the network.
 They invented the backpropagation as their weapon: that neural nets with multiple layers could learn interesting internal representations, and overcome the limitations of frank-rosenblatt's perceptron.
 Frank's perceptron was just a single input layer, and single output layer, and didnt possess any hidden layers.
 Sad perceptron.
 But anyways, backpropogation seemed to do the job well.
 It also effectively shut those people who boooed connectionism.

 Now, we shall throw in some of our thoughts: which we spent several years thinking upon.
 They may be wrong.
 They may be right.
 We dont know.
 But, they do deserve a place.
 Let that place be this blog, because no-one seems to appreciate ideas, without working implementation that is.
 We saw earlier papers in 80's getting in without results, but it seems that the trend has changed: research is 'more sophisticated and empirical'.